MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ## DESCRIPTION

-The **New-CMSecondarySite** cmdlet creates a secondary site in Configuration Manager.
+The **New-CMSecondarySite** cmdlet creates a secondary site.
+For more information, see [Prepare to install Configuration Manager sites](/mem/configmgr/core/servers/deploy/install/prepare-to-install-sites).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).